polypoly-eu/polyPod/README.md

 * [rdflib](https://github.com/linkeddata/rdflib.js)

-As an additional tool, this library also provides a converter for RDF terms and quads into other representations.

 ## Example

 Assuming you want to test that the reference data factory implementation conforms to the specification, you can add this to your tests: